kzurawel/famicomparty2/src/routes/book/11-branchingandloops/+page.svelte.md

 use `INC $05` to add one to whatever is stored at memory address `$05`, and store the result back in `$05`.

-All of the increment/decrement opcodes will update the values of the zero and carry flags of the processor status register.
+All of the increment/decrement opcodes will update the value of the zero flag of the processor status register, but they do not affect the carry flag.

 ### Branching Opcodes